flurium/thing/README.md

 ![Thing](./docs/logo.png)

 ---
-Sell platform for everyone.
-Made with Asp Net Core.
+Selling platform made with honor in 1 week.
+Asp Net Core MVC is used.